-Food & BeveragesRequest PDF Sample Request Free Customization
+Food & BeveragesRequest PDF Sample Request Discount

 Pandemic disrupted the entire world and affected many industries.

+The global whiskey market reached a value of about USD 65.3 billion in 2021 and expected to grow at a CAGR of 5.2% in the forecast period of 2022-2032, to reach a value of approximately USD 102.5.2 billion by 2032.
 Whiskey is an alcoholic beverage made from grain that has been matured in oak barrels.
 For a whiskey to be a whiskey, it must have no additional flavouring; all of the flavour must come from the barrel in which it is aged.
 The mash of a whiskey is the grain mixture used in the distillation process.
 Consumers around the world presently have more sophisticated palates than they did a year ago.
 They're always on the lookout for distinctive, high-quality alcoholic beverages like whiskey and wine, among others.
 Natural components in alcoholic beverages improve its functionality, and customers are becoming increasingly interested in such goods.
 As a result, factors like these are propelling the worldwide whiskey industry.